 Luis is the lead researcher of The Little Things that Run The City and Our City’s Little Gems, where he and his colleagues are studying plant-insect interactions and insect-habitat associations across the City of Melbourne.
 The projects seek to communicate the value of urban nature, as exemplified by our recently published children’s book ‘The Little Things that Run the City – 30 amazing insect that live in Melbourne‘.

-Luis enjoys discovering and learning from nature through photography, and is convince that capturing aesthetically pleasing images of living beings is probably one of the best ways to bring art and science together.
-Since 2008, he has been posting photos to his flick photostream.
+Luis enjoys discovering and learning from nature through photography, and is convinced that capturing aesthetically pleasing images of living beings is probably one of the best ways to bring art and science together.
+Since 2008, he has been posting photos to his Flick Photostream.
 More information on Luis’s past and current research can be found on his research blog.